 If variation in empty worlds can be sustained by differences in the laws that apply to them, there will be infinitely many empty worlds.
 The gravitational constant of an empty world can equal any real number between 0 and 1, so there are more than countably many empty worlds.
 Indeed, any order of infinity achieved by the set of populated possible worlds will be matched by the set of empty worlds.

-Some existentialists picture nothingness as a kind of force that impedes each object's existence.
+Although possible worlds became intensely popular among analytic philosophers after revolutionary advances in modal logic in the 1960s, they receive little attention from existentialists.
+Their discussion of objects is more in line with powers ontology advocated by Heil.
+Indeed, some existentialists picture nothingness as a kind of force that impedes each object’s existence.
 Since there is something rather than nothing, any such nihilating force cannot have actually gone unchecked.
 What could have blocked it?
 Robert Nozick (1981, 123) toys with an interpretation of Heidegger in which this nihilating force is self-destructive.
-This kind of double-negation is depicted in the Beatles's movie The Yellow Submarine.
+This kind of double-negation is depicted in the Beatles’s movie Yellow Submarine.
 There is a creature that zooms around like a vacuum cleaner, emptying everything in its path.
 When this menace finally turns on itself, a richly populated world pops into existence.

-Some would disagree with van Inwagen's assumption that each possible world is as likely as any other.
+Some disagree with van Inwagen’s assumption that each possible world is as likely as any other (Kotzen 2013).
 There have been metaphysical systems that favor less populated worlds.

-Gottfried Leibniz pictured possible things as competing to become actual.
+Indeed, the original purveyor of possible worlds, Gottfried Leibniz, pictured possible things as competing to become actual.
 The more a thing competes with other things, the more likely that there will be something that stops it from becoming real.
-The winners in Leibniz's struggle for existence are cooperative.
+The winners in Leibniz’s struggle for existence are cooperative.
 They uniquely fit the niche formed by other things.
-Thus this key hole into existence implicitly conveys information about everything.
+This key hole into existence implicitly conveys information about everything.
 The little bit that is not, tells us about all that there is.

 On the one hand, this metaphysical bias in favor of simplicity is heartening because it suggests that the actual world is not too complex for human understanding.
 Scientists have penetrated deeply into the physical world with principles that emphasize parsimony and uniformity: Ockham’s razor, the least effort principle, the anthropic principle, etc.